socialmedia-class/socialmedia-class.github.io/assignment2.md

 </div>

-We have been talking about logistic regression, one of the most important and fundamental machine learning algorithms, in the class.
+We have been talking about logistic regression, one of the most important and fundamental machine learning (ML) algorithms, in the class.
 It is time for you to execute what you have learned in the class to really implement the logistic regression model.
-Instead of covering many algorithms quickly on the high-level, this course aims to explain a few important machine learning algorithms in-depth.
-It meant to prepare you to be a a researcher/scientist -- the very top class in the [Machine Learning Skills Pyramid](http://socialmedia-class.org/assets/img/ml_pyramid.jpg), who can not only  apply algorithms but create algorithms!
+Instead of covering many algorithms quickly on the high-level and use ML algorithm libraries (e.g. [Scikit-learn](http://scikit-learn.org/stable/)), this course aims to explain a few important ML algorithms in-depth.
+It is meant to prepare you to be a a researcher/scientist --- the very top class in the [Machine Learning Skills Pyramid](http://socialmedia-class.org/assets/img/ml_pyramid.jpg), who can not only  apply algorithms but create algorithms!